nk2028/qieyun-restored/README.md

 3. `pages.py`: Rebuild the table on each page from `raw.pkl` to `pages.pkl`
 4. `lines.py`: Stringify all lines in `pages.pkl` to `fujita-data.csv` and extract restored *Qieyun* data to `切韻 藤田拓海復元.csv` and `切韻 李永富復元.csv`
 5. `small-rime-diffs.py`: Compare the two restored versions and save to `small-rime-diffs.csv`
+6. `to_tshet_uinh_data/small_rimes.py`: Combine small rimes in two versions, extract/add other fields, and generate `to_tshet_uinh_data/small_rimes.csv`

+Results of processes 2 to 6 have been deposited into this repo.